What to Do if you Lose your Passport, and How to Replace It

 However, it doesn't mean your whole vacation is ruined, or that you're stuck in the country forever!
 It just takes a bit of planning and doing things differently for next time.

-Here is a guide on what to do if you lose your passport while you're traveling abroad.
+Here is a guide on what you should do if you lose your passport while you're traveling abroad.

 How Many People Actually Lose Their Passports?